hockyg/comp-lab-class-2024/Week4-CharmmGuiSetup/Assignment.md

 3. Transfer and untar in Setup again, making sure to name your directories well
 4. Modify the `step5_production.mdp` to write out snapshots, velocities, and forces every 10 ps (figure out which options these are)
 5. Copy `run_setup.sbatch` from the first project, and change it to run on 10 cpus for 4 hours (it should take < 3); submit (wow everything else is the same!)
-6. Concatenate the trajectories and this time, unwrap using the ' trjconv -pbc nojump ' option of gromacs.
+6. Concatenate the trajectories and this time, unwrap using the 'trjconv -pbc nojump ' option of gromacs.
 If you open in VMD, you will see the molecules seem to spread out!
 7. In a jupyter notebook, compute the mean squared displacement for the Water Oxygens, the Sodium, and the Oxygen using mdtraj or MDAnalysis (you don't have to wait for the simulation to finish to start working on this)
 8. Plot the MSD vs time of all 3 on the same plot in a jupyter notebook in the Analysis folder, and save in the Figures folder